 - In night clubs, as in all tourist resorts, international cocktails monopolize the market.
 Today the most requested glass in Cortina is the Gin Tonic.
 Ask the bartender how you like it, and he'll certainly be able to find the right combination of tonic and botanicals.

 As you may have guessed, there are some places where to have fun in Cortina, but you shouldn't expect the nightlife of the metropolis or of the "fun factories" found by the sea.
 If you are not so young, or you simply don't want to be in the middle of the confusion, remember that it's possible to spend a fun evening also at the restaurant.
 A dinner with one or more friends at a table, maybe drinking a good bottle of wine, is perhaps one of the most pleasant activities that exist.
-For those who want to learn more about it, we invite you to read this page on where to eat well, with the right amount of money, in Cortina d'Ampezzo.

 If you like our website and you'd like to thank us for the work done, you can give us a little help or a contribution by visiting the page ❤Support us.